 - Learn to identify and alleviate some of the pain points of launching a global product into highly regulated, segmented markets

-Kat Liu is a senior software engineer on the authentication team at N26.
+Kat Liu is a Technical Lead at a fintech company based in Latin America.
 She’s worked extensively with distributed systems, sync/async messaging patterns, and authentication standards like OAuth2.
-Due to the strong DevOps culture at N26, she also has experience with application and machine provisioning, proxy configurations, and multiregion deployment pipelines.
-When she’s not at work, you can usually find Kat at the local mixed martial arts gym getting her butt kicked in Brazilian Jiu Jitsu and Muay Thai, playing guitar, or cooking.
+Due to having cultivated a strong DevOps culture throughout her career, she also has experience with application and machine provisioning, proxy configurations, and multi-region deployment pipelines.
+When she’s not at work, you can usually find Kat at the local mixed martial arts gym training Brazilian Jiu Jitsu and Muay Thai, playing guitar, or cooking!

 For conference registration information and customer service